MelodyRackham/db-schema-practice/notes.md

 Example Scenario: Ran a migration, realized we forgot to add a constraint --> edit the file, knex migrate:rollback (runs the down function from our knexfile) THEN run knex migrate:latest

+Seeding is just putting sample data into our database

+Step #1 of Seeding --> add seeds: {
+      directory: './data/seeds'
+    } to our knex file...

+    Step #2 knex seed:make 01-fruits
+    change table name inside of new seed file.
+    Step #3 change .del to .truncate()
+    Step #4 insert data into array
+    Step #5 run the file, knex seed:run

+    !!
+ONE seed file per table in database!!